 I like travelling and over the last few years I have volunteered in Nepal with a charity; teaching and mentoring health workers in remote communities.
 I spend my spare time cycling, sailing, walking and gardening.

 Dr Priya George

-I have been a GP for 11 years and a GP partner for the last 5 years. and then moved to a Shropshire practice closer to home.
+I have been a GP for 11 years and a GP partner for the last 5 years, initially working in Staffordshire and then moved to a Shropshire practice closer to home.
 I am currently a partner at Drayton Medical Practice where we look after 17,500 patients.
 My clinical areas of interests are Diabetes and Women’s Health.
 I am a GP Tutor for Keele Medical school and a Trainer for West Midlands Deanery.
 My training roles have helped me to develop empathy and provide pastoral care for the upcoming doctors who are our future.
 It has also encouraged reflective practice and made me think outside the box.

 I am on the Local Medical Committee since 2014.
 In this role, I have had the opportunity to understand the various challenges facing the NHS and being involved in decision making and supporting the GP workforce.
 I am a GP Appraiser in Shropshire and Staffordshire and this role has given me the opportunity to meet other GPs in the region and understand the concerns raised at grassroot levels.

 Apart from medicine, I enjoy spending time with my family.
 I am married to a Consultant Radiologist and we are blessed with two lovely boys 15 and 9 years old who are my pride and joy.
 I am a keen music enthusiast and singing is my passion.
 I also enjoy going for long walks and off-road cycling.